 The program will offer a comprehensive review of trade models and empirical methods and analyze the role of multinational firms.

 How will professionals benefit from this program :

-The program will present the recent developments in international trade policies, global value chains, and performances of exporting firms.
-Quantification of the effects of trade policies and their impact on inequalities will be provided.
+The program will present the recent developments in international trade policies, the role of multinational firms and the international corporate tax system.
+Quantification of the effects of trade liberalization and its impact on income distribution will be provided.
 This will improve professionals’ ability to critically evaluate research in this field.

 - In person, taking into account the highest sanitary measures to protect the participants and professors.
 On site, our parisian campus offers teaching and logistics space : classrooms, teaching theater, garden, coffee and lunch breaks facilities...

 - Online, proposing interactive lectures in real time and, beyond, online office hours with professors to facilitate interactions.
 PSE offers technologies and process that will ensure high quality communication for online participants, both with professors and with other participants.

 - For all the participants, full sets of lecture notes and presentations will be made available, as well as the recordings of the courses.